heojae91/jbpsk/README.md

 - select the audio input
 - open it using the button
 - look at the audio spectrum (vertical scale is automatic)
+- the red vertical line is the detected signal frequency
+- if you change the frequency slightly on the transmitter side, the receiver will stay locked to this frequency.
+- if you change the freequency too far from the current frequency, the receiver will not be able to stay locked.
+- You can click in the spectrum to "hint" the receiver PLL on where to look for a lock.

 Build
 =====